Updated for A20

 - Change the “Maximum Pre-rendered Frames” to “4”.

 - Change the “Power Management Mode” to “Prefer Maximum Performance”.

 Customising your game

-The following is not exhaustive, but a list of tweaks I have found that have worked for me to increase my fps from the 35-50 range into the 60-80 range.
+The following is not exhaustive, but I have found a list of tweaks that have worked to increase my fps from the 35-50 range into the 60-80 range.
 Your mileage may vary, and of course, nothing comes without cost.
 You will be sacrificing graphical quality, but who cares how good it looks if it’s too laggy to play?